botpress/botpress/docs/README.md

 # Introduction

 Welcome to Botpress!
-This page is a summary of the all documentation that you can found here.
-We hope that you can find all of you need.
-If you not found any information, talk with us on [Slack](http://slack.botpress.io) or please create an issue at our [Github](http://github.com/botpress/botpress/issues).
-Enjoy Botpress!
+This page is a summary of the all documentation available.
+If you feel there is anything missing or unclear, please come and talk to us on [Slack](http://slack.botpress.io) or create an issue on our [Github](http://github.com/botpress/botpress/issues).
+We hope you'll enjoy Botpress!

 1. [Getting Started](getting-started/README.md)
     * [Hello Human in 3 minutes](getting-started/hello-human-in-3-minutes.md)